rheehot/hwahyang1/README.md

 ### 👋 Hello!
-I'm HwaHyang
-I'm attending the Department of Broadcast Media at Gyeonggi Media Broadcasting Science High School.
+I'm a cat which is majoring in Department of Broadcast Media at Gyeonggi Media Broadcasting Science High School.
 Let's make a better tomorrow by coding together!

 ### 📖 Tech Stack
 - Python